darkbrains/.github/README.md

-# Welcome to Blackdocs
+# Welcome to Darkbrains

-Blackdocs is an open-source platform where collaboration and innovation thrive.
+Darkbrains is an open-source platform where collaboration and innovation thrive.
 We believe in the power of open source and welcome you to join our community.
 Whether you want to work with us or leverage our repositories, you're in the right place.

 ## What We Offer

-- **Open Source**: Blackdocs is an open-source hub.
+- **Open Source**: Darkbrains is an open-source hub.
 Feel free to explore, use, and contribute to our projects.

 - **Collaboration**: We encourage collaboration with the community.
 Your ideas and contributions are highly valued.

-- **Knowledge Sharing**: Blackdocs is not just about code.
+- **Knowledge Sharing**: Darkbrains is not just about code.
 We share knowledge, ideas, and insights to help you grow.

 ## Licensing